Taco Pasta Salad

 We all know that when we go to a potluck there’s always a number of pasta salads to choose from.
-This Taco Pasta Salad completely stands out with its southwest flair.
+This Taco Pasta Salad recipe completely stands out with its southwest flair.
 And you know me, I could eat Mexican food any and every day.
+I mean I even have a Taco Pasta recipe on this site.

 Pick whatever pasta you like and cook according to the package directions.
 Once it has cooled toss in your black beans, corn, and cilantro.
 This is only a half batch because I was only making it for my family.